The Menu-Size Complexity of Revenue Approximation: Introduction

 \begin{open problem} Is it true that for every $\varepsilon>0$, there exists $d(\varepsilon)$ such that $C(n, \varepsilon) \le O\bigl(n^{d(\varepsilon)}\bigr)$?
 How about $C(n, \varepsilon) \le O\bigl(2^{\log^{d(\varepsilon)} n}\bigr)$? \end{open problem}

-The second open problem (or rather, class of open problems) is whether stronger notions of auction description complexity may allow for better revenue in polynomial complexity.
+The second open problem (or rather, class of open problems) is whether stronger notions of mechanism description complexity may allow for better revenue in polynomial complexity.
 This may be asked with respect to any complexity measure, and it is not clear which specific natural choice to consider, so an identification of such a measure is part of what is left open.\footnote{One may be tempted to consider the \emph{additive menu size} complexity defined by \cite{hart-nisan-b}, which allows the seller to present menus from which the buyer is allowed to take \emph{any combination} of menu entries for the sum of their prices.
-However, this notion is not well defined for lottery pricing except when we disallow overlaps in the specification of menu entries, a restriction that brings us back to a prepartitioning of the items, a lower bound for which is already implied by \cref{poly-approx-srev}.
-There are several possible more general definitions, but we have not found a truly satisfactory one.}
+(So, for example, selling each item separately has linear additive menu size.)
+There are several possible interpretations here regarding whether buying lotteries translates into winning at the sum of probabilities (capped at one) or translates into not winning at the product of the probabilities of not winning.
+Similarly, the mechanism could either allow or not allow the buyer to adaptively decide whether and which additional menu entry to buy based on the realization of the lottery in the first, already purchased, menu entry.
+Follow-up work by \cite{bnr18} showed that regardless of which interpretation is adopted, additive menus \emph{cannot} achieve the optimal revenue.
+In other words, restricting to additive menus in fact entails for some distributions a constant multiplicative loss on the revenue, and so additive menus (regardless of how large their menu size is) cannot be used to obtain arbitrarily small losses compared to the optimal revenue.
+There are several more general definitions that are possible, but we have not found a truly satisfactory one.}